syncfusion-content/maui-docs/MAUI/DataGrid/overview.md

 * **Load More** -  Display an interactive view when the grid reaches its maximum or minimum offset while scrolling down or up.
 Tapping the interactive view triggers a command to add more data to the item source of the grid at runtime.

+* **Pull To Refresh** - Support allows users to load a subset of data when the DataGrid is pulled down.

 * **Exporting** - Support to export the data to Excel and PDF.

+* **Unbound column** - It allows adding additional columns that are not bound with data objects from the underlying data source.

- **Unbound Row** - It allows adding rows at the top and bottom of the DataGrid which are not bound with data objects from the underlying data source.
+* **Unbound Row** - It allows adding rows at the top and bottom of the DataGrid which are not bound with data objects from the underlying data source.

 N> You can refer to our [MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid) feature tour page for its groundbreaking feature representations.
 You can also explore our [MAUI DataGrid example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/DataGrid) to learn about various features and how to easily configure them, with built-in support for creating stunning visual effects.